Sheikh Rasheed Ahmad: Musharraf administration

-Later, Rasheed joined PML-Q, and because he was a close friend of then-president Pervez Musharraf, he was appointed as Federal Minister for Information and Broadcasting in the Zafarullah Khan Jamali cabinet in November 2002.
+Later, Rasheed joined PML-Q, and because he was a close friend of then-president Pervez Musharraf, he was appointed Federal Minister for Information and Broadcasting in the Zafarullah Khan Jamali cabinet in November 2002.
 As minister for information, Ahmed, on public places, had assumed the role of the spokesman of Musharraf and an advocate of the government of Jamali.

 In May 2006, he was made Federal Minister for Railways.
 In the 2008 Pakistani general election, Ahmad ran for the seat of National Assembly on a Pakistan Muslim League-Q ticket, losing the election for the first time from both the Rawalpindi constituencies he contested, NA-55 and NA-56, to PML-N. He won the election from NA-56 for multiple times.
 There were rumours that Ahmad had fled to Spain following the defeat.
 However, these allegations were later found to be false.
 In an interview, Ahmad said his defeat in the election was due to a raid on Lal Masjid and that "he had promised to quit politics after the 2008 elections but his defeat had changed his mind."

 He later left PML-Q where he was a senior vice-president and created his own political party Awami Muslim League (AML) and appointed himself as president of the party.

 In February 2010, when Ahmad was in the run for the National Assembly seat during a by-election in NA-55, Rawalpindi, he lost the election to Malik Shakeel Awan by an enormous margin.
 Ahmad earlier supported Musharraf's military operation against the militants in Federally Administered Tribal Areas and the Siege of Lal Masjid and has been on the hit list of militants.
 He was left devastated by this embarrassing loss and was spotted smoking his cigar alone at times.